 “You should meet her first.
 Suppose you don’t like her.
-After all there is a large amount of cash being counted every morning.”
+After all, there is a large amount of cash being counted every morning.”

 “I trust your judgment.
 If you recommend her, she must be good.
 Please arrange the meeting.”

-The next day he met my associate’s wife, asked her to start working immediately and fired his bookkeeper.
+The next day he met my associate’s wife, asked her to start working immediately, and fired his bookkeeper.

 Food Distributor Cash Issues

 A few years later I received a call from a large food distributor who viewed my website information and asked me to meet him at his office in Brooklyn.
 When I walked into his office, he took me to his conference room and I saw that all my published business articles were spread on the table.
-When he saw that I was surprised he said, “I read all your articles and found then to be very informative.”
+When he saw that I was surprised he said, “I read all your articles and found them to be very informative.”

 “Nobody reads all my articles.
 You are the first one who did.”

 “I’m a CPA.
-The reason why I read your articles is because I wanted to see who I am meeting.
+The reason why I read your articles is that I wanted to see who I am meeting.
 The reason why I’m in the food business is because my father, who wanted to retire, told me to stop playing with numbers and take over the family business.”

-Next, he took me to his warehouse, showed me his operation and said, “before Easter, Thanksgiving and Christmas holidays, people from the ‘old neighborhood’ come to the warehouse to buy products we import from the old country and pay for it in cash.”
+Next, he took me to his warehouse, showed me his operation, and said, “before Easter, Thanksgiving, and Christmas holidays, people from the ‘old neighborhood’ come to the warehouse to buy products we import from the old country and pay for it in cash.”